sugurunatsuno/lol-mac-obs-clip/README.md

 5. Each clip is accompanied by a `replay_<timestamp>.json` file listing all LoL events from the clip duration along with their offsets from the start of the video.
 6. Optionally choose to encode clips with ffmpeg for easier sharing.
 7. Use the **設定保存** button to persist your current options.
 They are loaded automatically on startup.
+You can also set the folder where recordings and clips are saved from the settings screen.
+The same path is used for OBS recordings and ffmpeg clips.

 ## `ffmpeg_replaybuffer.sh` (macOS)